vivainio/lifestyle/README.md

 ## How it works

-It stores all pushed disposers to in a WeakMap associated with passed "this".
+It stores all pushed disposers in a WeakMap associated with the passed "this".
 Full implementation is https://github.com/vivainio/lifestyle/blob/master/src/index.ts.

 This is more convenient and harder to screw up than `takeUntil(this.destroy$)` pattern,